 When your hospital bag should be ready?

-You can’t really be sure when you will be in the hospital for delivery, whether it is at 36 weeks mark or 38 weeks mark – or if the baby is overdue.
+You can’t be sure when you will be in the hospital for delivery, whether it is at 36 weeks mark or 38 weeks mark – or if the baby is overdue.
 Considering all those scenarios, your hospital bag should be ready by 34 weeks.
 (That’s exactly what my midwife suggested to me.)

 This post may contain affiliate links.
 Please read our disclaimer for more information.